NormanTUD/OmniOpt/.gui/_tutorials/oo_share.md

 omniopt_share runs/my_experiment/0
 ```

-The program will upload the
-job to our server, and allow give you a link to it which is valid for 30 days.
+The program will upload the job to our server, and give you a link to it which is valid for 30 days.

 ## `--help`